pkoning2/dtcyber-cyber1/README-build.txt

 message files that are copied into the Pterm.app application.
 The failure to do either of these tasks on MacOS is not fatal.
 It just means that some localizable text will not be localized if you don't have those tools.
 It's not fatal to the build.

+If you want to install gettext, you can find a GZIP'ed TAR file at http://ftp.gnu.org/gnu/gettext/ .
+To install it (according to http://www.rmnl.net/read-about/installing-gettext-snow-leopard-django/ ) the wy to install it is to:

+	cd <location of gettext sources>
+	./configure
+	make
+	sudo make install